 Since the Supreme Court’s marriage equality decision in June 2015, many married same-sex couples have wanted to know how the decision would affect their rights in Georgia and, specifically, whether both of their names would be placed on their child’s birth certificate automatically, given their married status.

-Before answering this, however, it is important to note that all parents-to-be should make sure that their Wills and health care documents are up-to-date, whether they are same-sex or opposite-sex couples.
+And finally, it is important to note that all parents-to-be should make sure that their Wills and health care documents are up-to-date, whether they are same-sex or opposite-sex couples.
 Most people erroneously believe that being married takes care of all issues involving their estate, but this is not true.
 If a person dies without a will, their estate is divided amongst their spouse and their children; the spouse does not get everything.
 To complicate matters, the children receive the money outright, rather than having it held and managed for them in a trust.
 This is not sound estate planning.

 Moreover, you should know that, in Georgia, a person’s future marriage and/or future birth or adoption of a child actually voids any prior signed will, unless the will specifically stated that it was written in anticipation of that future marriage or future birth/adoption.
 So it is possible that, even if you have a will, it is, or will be, null and void, and needs to be re-done.